 Can You Train Aggressive Dogs?

 Yes, of course!
-Aggression dog training is of the primary issues pet owners face and that we help correct on a daily basis.
-Despite what you may think, any breed of dog can have aggressive tendencies — either toward people or other dogs.
-But what you might not know is that aggressive behavior usually stems from feeling territorial or a feeling of need to protect you.
-Aggression dog training works to show your dog that you are in charge and are the dominant figure in the relationship, so you don’t need their protection or that you’re their property.
+Aggression dog training is one of the primary issues pet owners face and that we help correct daily.
+Despite what you may think, any dog breed can have aggressive tendencies — either toward people or other dogs.
+But what you might not know is that aggressive behavior is usually fear-based.
+Aggression dog training is a slow process that teaches your dog to be less and less reactive over time.

 How Do I Get My Dog to Stop Pulling On the Leash?

-Leash training is important for the safety of both you and your dog, as well as creating a positive experience that encourages the dog and owner to maintain healthy habits.
-Establishing that you’re in charge goes a long way as your dog will naturally follow your lead, which is the end goal.
-Beginning when they’re young is best because you can prevent them from developing any bad habits or correct them quickly.
+Leash training is important for the safety of both you and your dog and creates a positive experience that encourages the dog and owner to maintain healthy habits.
+Beginning when they’re young is best because you can prevent them from developing bad habits or correcting them quickly.
 But even older dogs can benefit from leash training if you put in the time.
-No matter the specific leash behavior you’re looking to curb, Don offers effective leash training by understanding how to communicate with your dog so that they listen to you because they want to!
+No matter the specific leash behavior you’re looking to curb, Don offers effective leash training by understanding how to communicate with your dog.

 We hope you found today’s post informative and helpful.
 There’s no question Don’s Behavioral Dog Training can help you and your dog come to a full understanding so that the relationship is strong and healthy for the future, whether your dog is just a puppy or is older.
-Once you become the accepted leader, the rest falls into place.
-So contact us today to learn more or to schedule a free consultation with Don and take the first step to an obedient, well-behaved dog!
+So contact us today to learn more or schedule a free consultation with Don and take the first step to an obedient, well-behaved dog!